Arrest of Sheikh Mujibur Rahman: Operation Big Bird

 In a 1972 interview, Mujib claimed that he had sent a message to Chittagong declaring independence at 22:30 before his arrest.
 (Note: There is controversy regarding who proclaimed the independence of Bangladesh.)
 After receiving news that Khan had reached Karachi, at around 23:30, the Pakistan Army's Eastern Command launched an assault on the headquarters of the East Pakistan Rifles before heading towards Mujib's residence.
 On their way, the military unit encountered civilians and barricades.
 According to United Press International, at 00:50 in 26 March, Mujib was still at his residence, and his telephone was active.
 There was a power outage in his area during the raid.
 At the time, in addition to Mujib, his wife Sheikh Fazilatunnesa Mujib, and two sons, Sheikh Jamal and Sheikh Russel, were present at the residence.
 (Note: His other son Sheikh Kamal and daughters Sheikh Hasina and Sheikh Rehana had left the house before Operation Searchlight.)
 At around 01:30, the military unit reached the residence and opened fire.
 In response, Mujib came out of the house and asked them to stop firing.
 He was then arrested by them.
 The arrest was reported to Tikka Khan via wireless communication.
 A night guard was killed during the shooting.
 After the arrest, another military unit arrived and vandalized the house to destroy it.
 Tikka later claimed that the arrest was kept secret to prevent any foreign power from aiding Mujib's escape.

 After his arrest, Mujib was taken to the National Assembly building which was under construction, then moved to the 14th Division Officers' Mess of at the cantonment.
 On the same day, he was transferred to the Cantonment Girls' High School, located beside the residence of the General Officer Commanding, before being brought to the Command House.
 He was also held at the building of Adamjee Cantonment Public School.
 On 27 March, he was transferred to the Flag Staff House.
 That day, the government officially announced that Mujib had been arrested at 1:30 in 26 March.
 On 30 March, he was flown from Dacca to Karachi, and on 1 April, he was flown to Rawalpindi.
+On 10 April 1971, the government announced that Mujib was officially in detention.
 At that point, the government was still deciding on which prison he would be held.
 Following discussions, he was eventually taken to Lyallpur Jail in Punjab.
-Located 129 kilometers from Lahore, Lyallpur was one of the hottest regions in Pakistan, with a record high temperature of 37°C. On 10 April 1971, the government announced that Mujib was officially in detention.
-Tikka claimed that he was compelled to arrest Mujib after hearing his proclamation of independence on a three-band radio.
+Located 129 kilometers from Lahore, Lyallpur was one of the hottest regions in Pakistan, with a record high temperature of 37°C. Tikka claimed that he was compelled to arrest Mujib after hearing his proclamation of independence on a three-band radio.
 Finally, on 13 December, he was transferred by helicopter to the Mianwali Jail.